Simple canker sores

-These are less common.
-They are usually larger than simple canker sores and appear deeper in the tissue.
+Less common and typically larger than simple canker sores, complex canker sores often appear deeper in the tissue.
 They often present in clusters and take several weeks to heal.
-Occasionally patients with complex canker sores experience a fever or swelling in the neck area when they have complex canker sores.
+Occasionally patients with complex sores experience a fever or swelling in the neck area.
 Complex canker sores are thought to be caused by serious health problems like vitamin deficiencies.
 Vitamin B-12 deficiency or a poorly functioning immune system are likely causes.
-If you think you are experiencing complex canker sores, you should make an appointment with your dentist in Lincoln, NE to evaluate the area.
+If you think you are experiencing the complex version of these sores, you should make an appointment with your dentist in Lincoln, NE to evaluate the area.

 • Lifestyle stress (work, school, family)